AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/managed-identity/README.md

 ## Virtual Machine Setup

 Follow [this guide](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/qs-configure-portal-windows-vm) to setup an Azure VM, as well as add a system assigned and user assigned managed identity to the Azure VM.

+## Key Vault Setup

+Follow [this guide](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/tutorial-windows-vm-access-nonaad) to create a key vault, create a secret, and grant key vault access to the virtual machine and two managed identity applications in this sample.

 ## Project Setup